Here’s a complete guide on how to apply for Belgian health insurance as an expat and choose from the many Belgian health insurance companies.

 Official residents in Belgium can sign up to state-sponsored Belgian health insurance schemes, which then allow them to claim partial reimbursements of medical costs in Belgium and other European countries.
 To cover the personal share of medical costs (ie. claim back 100% of costs), some residents sign up for supplementary private insurance in Belgium.

-This guide provided by Partena offers information on all aspects of health insurance in Belgium:
+This guide offers information on all aspects of health insurance in Belgium:

 - Who is covered by Belgian healthcare?